digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/Assignment3/Readme.md

 ### Steps for the Assignment 3 part 1
-Reading the file into the pandas dataframe
+1. Reading the file into the pandas dataframe
-Calculating the value of sales done by the TV ads.
+2. Calculating the value of sales done by the TV ads.
-Took the average of the two tv sales with two different ad stocks
+3 .Took the average of the two tv sales with two different ad stocks